 When your surrogacy journey ends with an extended hospital stay it can feel overwhelming and emotionally draining.
 This may be a challenging way to enter into your parenthood journey, but parenthood is rarely a smooth experience.
 We have faith that you can navigate this first hurdle.
 Here’s a look at what to expect, and how we can help you during this time.

 More likely than not, you’re feeling a whirlwind of emotions.
 You may be feeling fear or anxiety if your new child needs time in the NICU.
-You could be feeling stress about the financial implications of extended hospital care for your child or your surrogate.
-It is entirely likely that you’re feeling confused about what is expected of you and who to talk to when it comes to managing expenses.
-And, of course, all of this is happening in a city you are not familiar with while your normal life continues on back home.
+You could be feeling stress about the financial implications of extended hospital care for your child or your surrogate or feeling confused about what is expected of you and who to talk to when it comes to managing expenses.
+All of this is likely happening in a city you’re not familiar with while your normal life continues on back home.
 It’s a lot to manage at once–we understand.
-First of all, know that whatever you’re feeling, it is probably incredibly normal.
-The Fertility Counseling Services (FCS) team is available to talk with you about your emotions and how to manage them if you’d like.
+Whatever you’re feeling is normal, and the Fertility Counseling Services (FCS) team is available to talk with you about your emotions and how to manage them if you’d like.

 What’s Expected of You

-If your surrogate needs to be hospitalized for an extended period of time, be it before or after the delivery, you should know that you will be responsible for any additional medical expenses that occur as the result of the pregnancy or birth.
+If your surrogate needs to be hospitalized for an extended period of time, be it before or after the delivery, you will be responsible for any additional medical expenses that occur as the result of the pregnancy or birth.
 Additionally, you will be responsible for additional lost wages, childcare, and housekeeping expenses that may arise as a result of an extended hospital stay.

-If your surrogate is expressing breastmilk for your use, remember that you are now responsible for the costs of a breast pump, nursing supplies, and compensation for your surrogate.
+If your surrogate is going to express breast milk for your use, you will be responsible for the costs of a breast pump, nursing supplies, and compensation for your surrogate.
 These expenses are outlined in your contract with your surrogate.